DBOS Methods & Variables

 GetLatestApplicationVersion

-Return the application version with the most recent timestamp, or nil if no versions are registered.
+Return the application version with the most recent timestamp.

 Parameters: